MichaelTMiyoshi/CPPwithMiyoshi/README.md

 <hr>

 By the way, here is the cover of my book.
-(It is a link that I supposed could be considered an ad.)
+(It is a link that I suppose could be considered an ad.)

 [![C++ with Miyoshi book cover](https://github.com/MichaelTMiyoshi/CPPwithMiyoshi/blob/master/images/CPPwithMiyoshiCover.jpg)](https://amzn.to/3bQuePT)